 When there is excess CO2 in the blood, it normally has little to do with volume, but it has much to do with the lower pressure.
 To improve CO2 elimination (the primary indicator of ventilation efficiency), the clinician will ignore the volume (unless set unreasonably low) and purely focus on the PEEP/EP pressure – even in modern volume control ventilation.

-If we have to implement volume measurements, the ventilator should be able to operate with or without the flow sensor.
+If we have to implement volume measurements, the pressure ventilator should be able to operate with or without the flow sensor.
 The sensors add cost per patient and could be difficult to obtain in some markets, although there are some alternative options for timely implementation.

 Next steps and how you can contribute